pyrocms/pyrocms-docs/content/developers/addons/developing-field-types/structure.md

   <tr>
    <td>extra_validation</td>
    <td>string</td>
-   <td>Validation for required, unique, etc. is added automatically with PyroStreams.
+   <td>Validation for required, unique, etc. is added automatically with Streams.
 However, you might need to add some extra validation from time to time.
 You can do that by adding a class variable named extra_validation.</td>
   </tr>
   <tr>
    <td>input_is_file </td>